Skip to main content

 Signs and Symptoms

-• jump from topic to topic
+• Have trouble focusing, remembering, solving problems, or jump from one topic to another.

 What can be done?